 My husband Joe and I met in high school.
-We were debate partners. (nerds!)
-Little did I know that a dozen years later we'd meet up for a beer in Georgia and it would change everything.
+We were speech and debate partners. (yep, so nerdy.)
+Little did I know that 10+ years later we'd meet up for a beer and it would change everything.
 Six months after we began dating, Joe and I got married.
 I have to say, it was a pretty good decision.
-Side note: I made him the best man cave ever.
-(Don’t believe me?
-See it on CNN!)

-I am also a member of one of the local Rotary clubs (Rotary Club of Carroll Creek) and donate my time and photography to several incredible non-profits, including the Religious Coalition, the Mental Health Association and Hospice of Frederick County.
+I am also a member of the Rotary Club of Carroll Creek and donate my time to several incredible local non-profits.
+We truly love it here and give back whenever we can.

 A wonderful serenity has taken possession of my entire soul, like these sweet mornings of spring which I enjoy with my whole heart.
 I am alone, and feel the charm of existence in this spot, which was created for the bliss of souls like mine.
 I am so happy, my dear friend, so absorbed in the exquisite sense of mere tranquil existence, that I neglect my talents.

 I should be incapable of drawing a single stroke at the present moment; and yet I feel that I never was a greater artist than now.

 In a high school darkroom (film was still a thing- I know!) in small-town Indiana, I found my first true love- photography.
 I furthered my interest in photojournalism when I studied International Relations at American University in DC.
 I didn't become a Japanese translator as I had planned, but I did get to travel the world and experience some amazing things.

 I got hooked on capturing people and by my senior year at AU, I had made it nearly a full-time job.
 A year-long gig sitting in a cubicle for the government after graduation made it clear to me that owning my own business (and not being tied down in an office) was the right path.
 I decided I'd try making photography my full-time job...and 19 years later- I'm still here!